QUI TAKEAWAY: When all alternatives don’t work, don’t fire the customer. Simply ask the customer to resign.

 Filed under Customer Experience, Customer Loyalty, Customer Satisfaction, Customer Service

-One response to “QUI TAKEAWAY: When all alternatives don’t work, don’t fire the customer.
+2 responses to “QUI TAKEAWAY: When all alternatives don’t work, don’t fire the customer.
 Simply ask the customer to resign.

-1. Sarah F
+1. Sarah F's avatar Sarah F

 This post presents an interesting and unorthodox approach to difficult customers!
 While I understand the intent, I think there’s a way to achieve positive results without directly “firing” the customer.
 Sometimes, reframing the relationship from transactional to consultative can help de-escalate situations with demanding customers.
 Of course, knowing when to make that shift requires careful analysis of customer data – that’s where a platform like SogoCX comes in.
 By tracking interactions across channels, identifying patterns, and understanding frustrations, you can empower your team with the insights to adjust their approach and potentially turn a challenging customer into a loyal advocate.